ryantixier/Code-Gauntlet/README.md

 ## Description

-An interactive full-stak application to practice your coding skills, vote on best solutions, and compete with users all over the world!
+An interactive full-stack application to practice your coding skills, vote on best solutions, and compete with users all over the world!

 ## Table of Contents